News

 • Explanation: This criterion evaluates how well the letter is structured and presented.
 It should:

-• Have Clear Organisation: Use logical paragraphing and highlighting of key information.
+• Have a Clear organization: Use logical paragraphing and highlighting of key information.

-• Be Well Laid Out: Ensure that the document is easy to follow and visually appealing.
+• Be Well Laid Out: Ensure the document is easy to follow and visually appealing.

 6. Language